kristopherjohnson/cxxforth/cxxforth.cpp.md

     // >UNUM ( u0 c-addr1 u1 -- u c-addr2 u2 )
     //
-    // Not an ANS Forth word.
+    // Not a standard word.
     //
-    // This word is similar to ANS Forth's >NUMBER, but provides a single-cell result. void parseUnsignedNumber() {
+    // This word is similar to the standard >NUMBER, but provides a single-cell
+    // result.
+    void parseUnsignedNumber() {
         REQUIRE_DSTACK_DEPTH(3, ">UNUM");